shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement-group.md

 ## Step 3.
 Select your marketplace settings

-You can designate the Xandr Marketplaces in which you want the inventory associated with this placement group to be available.
+You can designate the Microsoft Advertising Marketplaces in which you want the inventory associated with this placement group to be available.

 ### RTB marketplace